platenspeler/ESP-1ch-Gateway-ver-2.0/README.md

 	by Adam Rudd (url=https://github.com/adamvr/arduino-base64).
 I changed the name because I had another base64 library installed on my system and they did not coexist well.
 - Time library (http://playground.arduino.cc/code/time)
+- Arduino JSON; Needed to decode downstream messages
+- SimpleTimer; ot yet used, but reserved for interrupt and timing

 Connections
 -----------